Skip to Main Content

 When using multiple Boolean Operators, group related terms using parentheses as shown in the screenshot below.
 This structure helps the system understand the relationship between each term.

 When searching using multi-part terms like "New Orleans" or "Baton Rouge," use quotation marks as shown to ensure that the system searches for resources described by the words together, in they order they appear.
-For example, if you were to search New Orleans without quotation marks, you would surface resources described using the terms "New" and "Orleans" in separate parts of the record, as as New Orleans together.
+For example, if you were to search New Orleans without quotation marks, you would surface resources described using the terms "New" and "Orleans" in separate parts of the record, as well as New Orleans together.
 Using quotations to phrase your multi-part terms ensures you will only get results that mention "New Orleans," and thus helps limit your search.
 Phrasing is a key strategy to use in any academic database, as well as Google.

 When using quotation marks, you receive fewer results.